 How can I provide my suggestions, concerns, or compliments to the Human Resources Department?

-In its efforts to continuously improve, the Human Resources Division welcomes comments and suggestions regarding recruitment and other services.
-Click here for a Customer Service Survey or you can pick up a hard copy at the reception desk in the Human Resources Division.
+In its efforts to continuously improve, the Human Resources Department welcomes comments and suggestions regarding recruitment and other services.
+Click here for a Customer Service Survey or you can pick up a hard copy at the reception desk in the Human Resources Department.

 How do I apply for a position with Redwood City?

 Interested individuals who would like to be considered for Redwood City positions may apply by:

 Visiting the Human Resources Division from 8:00am to 5:00pm Monday through Friday at:

 Our 24-hour hotline number at (650) 780-7292

 Contacting City Hall receptionist at (650) 780-7000.